home-assistant/home-assistant.io/source/_integrations/wake_on_lan.markdown

 #### Service `wake_on_lan.send_magic_packet`

-Send a _magic packet_ to wake up a device with 'Wake-On-LAN' capabilities.
+Send a _magic packet_ to wake up a device with 'Wake on LAN' capabilities.

 | Service data attribute    | Optional | Description                                             |
 |---------------------------|----------|---------------------------------------------------------|